 For infrastructure, data and services you choose to keep in-house, you'll move toward private cloud.
 In general terms, building a cloud from an infrastructure perspective requires you move through four stages: consolidation, virtualization, automation and orchestration.
 While these are arguable and differ by model, they are a common approach.
 These steps can be followed in stages building one layer upon the last with the end result being private cloud.
 If they cloud isn't in your plan/budget, you haven't lost anything; rather, you've gained the efficiencies of each layer and advanced, that much closer to nirvana.

 With private cloud PaaS solutions and public cloud end goals, you'll be focused on the applications and data.
 From an application perspective, cloud requires far greater abstraction from the "single server, single, OS, single application" model that exists in both virtual and physical environments today.
 Cloud promotes designs that can be distributed and load-balanced, and that can support higher latencies where possible.
 Both the application and the data it uses/generates must be designed for greater flexibility.
 If your application teams have this as an end goal and your organization never fully moves to cloud, you still end up with a more agile application environment designed for today's computing demands.

 With cloud as the vision and a road map in place, your computing environment can only improve.
-Design for nirvana and execute in stages, migrating your organization closer to cloud deployment models.Joe is the founder of Define the Cloud and a Technical Solutions Architect at a large Systems Integrator.
-Joe's background in IT and electronics goes back 12 years over a broad range of disciplines, starting with server and network administration.
+Design for nirvana and execute in stages, migrating your organization closer to cloud deployment models.Joe Onisick is the founder of Define the Cloud and a principal engineer for Cisco's INSBU.
+Onisick has 17 years of IT experience spanning a broad range of disciplines, starting with server and network administration.
 From 2000-2005, Onisick was a US Marine, where he served in ...
 View Full Bio